lookquad/born-on/readme.md

     */
 });
 ```
-The location can also be inserted at the functiona call by using any IP to Geographical location API.
+The location can also be inserted at the run time by using any program or API that can provide the location using the IP address of the visitor.

 ## License